Skip to main content

 Other Labor Type Settings

-You might use this option within a Project, for example, where you were not charging labor and only wanted to charge a client for the equipment within a particular Labor Type.
+For example, you might use this option within a project where you were not charging labor and only wanted to charge a client for the equipment within a particular labor type.

 Labor Type Specific Price Adjustments